 2. The amounts in these three columns reflect the grant of performance units pursuant to our Long-Term Stock Incentive Plan.
 The performance units represent shares of the Company's common stock and are issuable to participants at the end of the 3-year performance period beginning on the first day of the fiscal year that the performance units are granted.
-As explained in the Company's not be budgeted amount of pre-incentive compensation operating profit relative to the budgeted amount of pre-incentive compensation operating profit relative to the company of the target amount, depending upon the Company's performance.
+As explained in the Compensation Discussion and Analysis section above, performance is based upon the Company's actual, cumulative pre-incentive compensation operating profit relative to the budgeted amount of cumulative pre-incentive compensation operating profit relative to the budgeted amount of cumulative and the total number of shares that may finally issue may vary from zero to 200% of the target amount, depending upon the Company's performance.